gingemarsson/sacn-scene-recorder/README.md

 ## SACN Scene Recorder

-💡 This webb application is used to record sACN scenes and play them back using HTP merge.
+💡 This web application is used to record sACN scenes and play them back using HTP merge.
 Features:

 -   Unlimited number of scenes.
 -   Scenes can be renamed, color-coded, categorized and reordered.